erikmav/passport-sqrl/README.md

 1. Install Git from https://git-scm.com/download/win (for Windows), or https://git-scm.com/download for other operating systems.
 Be sure you're using at least version 2.14.1 to get an important security patch.
 1. Install Node.js from https://nodejs.org (click the Current button to get the latest - you need at least version 8.4).
+1. (Windows) Install Python version 2.7 from https://www.python.org/ .
+You can install just for your local user account or for all users.
+Version 2.7 is required for building the Ed25519 native code package.
+1. (Windows) Install Visual Studio 2017 Build Tools from https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15 - also needed for building native code.
+Select the Visual C++ Build Tools suite from the Workloads tab.
+1. (Windows) Install the latest Win64 version of the full (non-Lite) installer for OpenSSL from https://slproweb.com/products/Win32OpenSSL.html to its default install location (c:\OpenSSL-Win64).
+This is needed to link the Ed25519 native code package.
+Select the option to install binaries to the OpenSSL bin directory.
+Donate $10.

 * We recommend Visual Studio Code from https://www.visualstudio.com/products/code-vs - run `code .` in the repo root folder.
 You should install the "TSLint" extension which runs the lint tool as you type.
 * The `Setup.cmd` command should be run after any pull from GitHub to install latest packages.